-Condition During a cash count on December 18, 2023, we noted the following problems in the Justice
+Condition As reported in the prior year's audit report, we noted the following problems in the Justice

-Court Clerk's office:
+Court Clerk's Office:

 We discovered that the bank accounts had not been reconciled to the cash journals for several months.

 We were unable to verify the completeness of the cash journals and other supporting records including the bond listing.